 When it comes to choosing a new CRM system, there are few decisions a company or association will make that are more important.
+That’s why we wrote A Definitive Guide to Choosing a New AMS/CRM for Your Association.
 Not only is CRM software expensive, but it serves as the lynchpin for all your business practices, from customer service to sales to marketing.
 A new CRM often takes months to customize to your specifications and then you need to train your entire staff on how to use it.
 To say it’s a large investment is an understatement.

 So it shouldn’t come as a surprise that many organizations engage in extreme due diligence when choosing a new CRM.
 It’s not uncommon for companies to spend tens of thousands of dollars hiring a consultant to guide them through this process and many hours crafting a mile-long specification wish list.
 From that process, these companies will then compose a detailed RFP and blast it out to dozens of CRM vendors.